-This portion of the report is divided into four sections: Chassis Specifications, Body Specifications, Specifications for Specially Equipped School Buses and Specifications for Alternative Fuel School Buses.
+This portion of the report is divided into four sections: Bus Body and Chassis Specifications, Specially Equipped School Bus Specifications, and Specifications for School Bus Inspection and Alternative Fuel School Buses.
 If these specifications are adopted by a state or states, special attention must be given to them by the chassis and the body manufacturer, as appropriate or necessary.